6 Ways to Raise a Focused Child

-Multitasking is a national pastime - and kids are no exception.
-Sixty percent of kids age eight to 18 multitask at least some of the time they’re doing homework.
+Multitasking is a national pastime, and kids are no exception.
+Sixty percent of kids age 8 to 18 multitask at least some of the time they’re doing homework.
 But it’s not as easy as it looks!
 Toggling between tasks slows us down because the brain needs time to switch between new and old tasks, and ramp up for the new job.
-Warning: multitasking may also inhibit deeper, flexible learning.
+Warning: Multitasking may also inhibit deeper, flexible learning.
 That means kids might do well on homework, yet learn the material less well.
 Teach kids to single-task to get the job done right.

 Quelling distractions is both a matter of harnessing our attentional skills and creating a climate for focus.
 And today, kids are exposed to nearly six hours a day of non-print media.
-Two-thirds under six live in homes that keep the tv on half or more of the time – an environment linked to attention difficulties.
-Take a page from pioneering companies who are creating “white space” - places or times for uninterrupted, unwired thought.
+Two-thirds under 6 live in homes that keep the TV on half or more of the time—an environment linked to attention difficulties.
+Take a page from pioneering companies who are creating “white space," places or times for uninterrupted, unwired thought.

-We snack, we gulp, we eat power bars on the run.
-Forty percent of our food budgets are spent eating out, up from a quarter in 1990.
+We snack, we gulp, we eat energy bars on the run.
+Forty percent of our food budgets are spent eating out, up from 25 percent in 1990.
 But this mobile eating undermines our ability to taste, sense and share our food.
 We’ve fallen into a national habit of mindless eating, says Cornell psychology professor Brian Wansink.
 Take the time to stop and eat with your kids, whenever possible, noticing the smell, taste and feel of your food and encouraging them to do the same.
-Your whole family will be dialing down on stress, and boosting focus!
+Your whole family will be dialing down on stress and boosting focus!

-If we want to nurture “Planet Focus” for our children, we have to cultivate our own attentional skills - and pass it on.
+If we want to nurture “Planet Focus” for our children, we have to cultivate our own attentional skills, and pass them on.
 Be an attentional role model.
 Give the gift of your attention.
-Carve out time for focused thinking and relating - and speak up against multitasking, interruptions and hyper-hurrying.
+Carve out time for focused thinking and relating—and speak up against multitasking, interruptions and hyper-hurrying.
 Rediscover what it’s like to have a long conversation, to sit still, to go beyond what’s first-up on Google.
 The word “attention” comes from the Latin verb meaning to “stretch toward.”
-It’s not always easy to nurture your attentional skills - but it’s worthwhile.
+It’s not always easy to nurture your attentional skills—but it’s worthwhile.